Few-Shot Object Detection: A Comprehensive Survey: Single-Branch Meta Learning

 \subsection{Balanced Loss Function}

-Li~\etal~\cite{MetaRetinaNet-bmvc2020} (MetaRetinaNet) introduce a balanced loss, which reduces the performance imbalance of different tasks in meta learning.
-For meta training, in each episode different training examples of different categories are sampled, and they achieve different performances.
+Li~\etal~\cite{MetaRetinaNet-bmvc2020} highlight that for meta training, in each episode different training examples of different categories are sampled, and they achieve different performances.
 This performance imbalance hinders stability and makes it difficult to adapt the model to novel categories.
-Thus, a balancing loss is introduced, which constrains the detector to achieve similar performance across episodes.
+Thus, in their MetaRetinaNet a balancing loss is introduced, which constrains the detector to achieve similar performance across episodes.